Clumping of nerve roots

 Risk factors for developing arachnoiditis include:

-- Trauma of the arachnoid mater, usually as a result of multiple spinal surgeries
+- Trauma of the arachnoid mater, sometimes as a complication associated with multiple spinal surgeries

-- The introduction of blood, medications, dyes, anesthetics or any other chemical into the cerebrospinal fluid surrounding your spinal cord
+- The introduction of blood, medications, dyes, anesthetics or other chemicals into the cerebrospinal fluid surrounding your spinal cord

 - Localized infection